mozilla/mozillaclubs/orientation_mozilla_clubs/orientation/content.md

 * Recruit a diverse group of members to participate in your club.
 If a club has specific goals around gender inclusion, creating a safe space and/or age be intentional about how you recruit for the club.
 * Review the communication and branding guide and other guides for more tips on getting started with your club.

-# C. Clubs have one mission and multiple pathways
+### C. Clubs share one mission and multiple pathways

 Mozilla Clubs share Mozilla’s mission to “Protect the Open Web” and have the flexibility to follow different pathways in doing so.
 From advocacy campaigns to web literacy, club leaders inspire and engage people from their communities, fueling the movement in their various cultures and locals.